 Rate Guarantee Period

-The length of time that the insurance company guarantees a new member will not face any increase in his or her monthly health insurance premiums.
-Not all health insurance plans come with a rate guarantee period.
+The length of time that the health plan guarantees a new member will not face any increase in his or her monthly health plan premiums.
+Not all plans come with a rate guarantee period.

 The process by which a patient is authorized by his or her PCP to a see a specialist or get certain medical services for the diagnosis or treatment of a specific condition.